A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance: Pseudofermion Model

 on top of the already stated white-noise assumption

 This leads to

 which concludes the characterization of this ``pseudo-environment''.
-We note that the condition in Eq.~(\ref{eq:constr_time_transl}) allows to write the exponent defining $\rho_\text{pf}$ as a weighted sum over the total number of Fermions in the different pseudo-environments, which is a constant of motion under the free evolution induced by $H_\text{pf}$.
+We note that the condition in Eq.~(\ref{eq:constr_time_transl}) allows to write the exponent defining $\rho_{\text{pf}+\text{re}}$ as a weighted sum over the total number of Fermions in the different pseudo-environments, which is a constant of motion under the free evolution induced by $H_{\text{pf}+\text{re}}= H_\text{pf}+H^I_{\text{S}+\text{pf}}+H_{\text{re}}$ (as it only contains interaction terms which are written in a ``rotating wave'' style, i.e., they preserve the total number of bare excitations).